 Google Ads help to get you in front of an active buyer

-Google ads on the other hand, are ads that are shown in the Google search page, based on a specific search term or phrase that the user is looking for on Google.
+Google ads on the other hand, are ads that are shown at the top of the Google search page, based on a specific search term or phrase that the user is looking for on Google.
 When a browser goes onto Google they are searching for the answer to their specific questions, and they are more of an active buyer, as they are ready to take action now.

 So if you are looking for a business coach, you would type in something along the lines of ‘business coaches in Australia’ and Google will show you up to paid ads based on your search.
 When you click on each Google ads, you can then read more about each business coach and choose the one that is best for you, and you will contact them.